 There are two main types of accounts you can use to trade.
 It’s important to weigh the options and make the right choice for your investment plan.

 The main advantage of the TFSA is all gains are tax-free!
 There is one caveat though, you cannot day-trade with your TFSA.
 This means you have to mainly hold your investments, as too much trading activity will result in paying taxes on your earnings.
-Another downside is you can only trade Canadian securities & markets (TSV, CSE, TSX)

 This account is much more flexible and unrestricted.
 It allows you to use leverage, you can trade in any market, you can short-sell and much more.
 This is who you can take full advantage of the markets.
 The one condition, you must pay taxes on your gains.